TreeveWhite/ecm2434-project/README.md

 # SPRINT 2

 Note from faris:
-    Make it clear that adding a user to the Game Masters group automatically adds them to staff, and removing them from the Game Masters group will automatically remove them from the staff.
+    Make it clear that adding a user to the Game Masters group automatically adds them to staff, and removing them from the Game Masters group will automatically remove them from the staff